SQ4007-2025/website/notes/notes_1.md

 ## Community! {#community}

--   You are part of a community of those taking this course at Harvard College, Harvard Extension School, and via edX.org.
+-   You are part of a community of those taking this course.
--   We hope you will join us (whether in person or virtually) at [CS50 Puzzle Day](https://cs50.harvard.edu/college/2024/fall/puzzles/) and the [CS50 Fair](https://www.youtube.com/watch?v=JJPbXou4-0o&list=PLhQjrBD2T381cvtjW82tGZBjIdanUUnk9).
+-   We hope you will join us (whether in person or virtually) in [Discord: The Statistics Lab](https://discord.gg/dnNTE6xhhu).
--   You can attend CS50 Lunches and [CS50 Hackathon](https://youtu.be/wTT5ahmaUAc?si=C1h4vW3OYM6NVwKu), if you are a student on Harvard’s campus.
+-   You can attend our community activities including Lunches, hackathons, and our Code Club and HARUG! meetings.

 ## Computer Science and Problem Solving {#computer-science-and-problem-solving}